Madanna and Akkanna: Early life

-According to Aiyangar, Madanna's formal name was Suryaprakasha Rao and he was fluent in Telugu, Sanskrit, Persian, Hindustani (Hindi, Urdu) and several other languages.
+According to Aiyangar, Madanna's formal name was Suryaprakasha Rao and he was fluent in Telugu, Sanskrit, Persian, Hindustani (Hindi, Urdu), and several other languages.

 Career

 There are several version of Madanna and Akkanna history found in popular media and texts of India.
 The variation is from which of the four sources one relies on and which one ignores: the Dutch East India Company records (also called the VOC records), the Mackenzie manuscripts, the Muslim court historians, or the evolving Hindu folklore.
 Of these, the VOC records were contemporaneous to the events and Dutch merchants directly interacted with Madanna, Akkanna and the Muslim elites of the Golconda Sultanate.
-The Mackenzie manuscripts date over a 100 years after the death of the brothers.
+The Mackenzie manuscripts date to over 100 years after the death of the brothers.
 The records of the Muslim historians as well as the Hindu folklores – or Brahmin perspectives – are largely hearsay and they vary in their dates as well as details, largely reflecting the bias of their authors.

 The Indologist A.H.
 Longhurst, relying on contemporaneous records from the 17th-century such as those of Dutch journalist Havart, states that Madanna and Akkanna became ministers in the reign of Abdullah Qutb Shah, the Sultan of Golconda who ruled for nearly 45 years.
 Their department collected Jizya religious tax from the Hindus.
 Qutb Shah did not have a son, only three daughters.
 After he died, the succession choice was between the three sons-in-law.
 The Madanna and Akkanna brothers helped Abul Hasan Qutb Shah (Tana Shah) become the next Sultan, thereby gaining their confidence and trust.
 They prospered and were soon responsible for the Sultanate's entire tax collection and the spending of its exchequer.
 This power over the purse made them very powerful.

 The Muslim sources, in contrast, caricature Madanna in a different way.
 His career is said to have started in 1666 CE as a clerk of Sayyid Muzaffar, who was a military general and of Persian origin.
 When Tana Shah became the Sultan, he chose Sayyid Muzaffar as his wazir.
 Sayyid Muzaffar, however, abused his power and treated the new Sultan like an appendage.
 Upset, the Sultan quietly dismissed Muzaffar and replaced him with Madanna as his wazir and "gave him the title of Suryaprakasha Rao".
 Madanna then appointed Akkanna as his military general over the Muslim army of Golconda, and his nephew Rustom Rao as the chief of all horses.
 Madanna in this version, was not a minister, just a lowly employee but suddenly appointed the prime minister by Tana Shah.
 He is described as the one who coopted power through guile and intrigue, whom the Muslim elites and army despised for over 10 years.
 This version, states Aiyangar, is unlikely to be true because "Suryaprakasha Rao" is no title in either a Sultanate or a Hindu kingdom, it is just a name.
 It is also unlikely that Akkanna, openly a Hindu, could have run an army of Muslims for over 10 years, when they despised him.
 This version is also not corroborated in alternate versions.